sandialabs/coek/lib/libcoek/doc/components_elementary.rst

         auto upper = c.upper().value();     // Generates an error because this value is undefined

-    COEK needs to explicitly represent infinite bound values and return them as appropriate.
+    Coek needs to explicitly represent infinite bound values and return them as appropriate.

 .. admonition:: Question